JoshUndefined/JoshUndefined.github.io/_posts/2017-01-01-advanced-examples.md

 ## Gists

-With the `jekyll-gist` plugin, which is preinstalled on Github Pages, you can embed gists simply by using the `gist` command:
+With the `jekyll-gist` plugin, which is preinstalled on Github Pages, you can embed gists simply by using the `gist` command

-{% gist 5555251 %}
+Note: removed code example to fix Jekyll build failing

 ## Images